-3. Suspension of Curriculum
+3. Suspension of curriculum

 - a.
-A regular program of curricula shall not be suspended for purposes of administering practice tests or engaging in other test-preparation activities for a statewide assessment; however, a school may engage in the following test-preparation activities for a statewide assessment (F.S.1008.22(3)(g)): - 1) Distributing to students sample test books and answer keys published by the Florida Department of Education, - Providing individualized instruction in test-taking strategies, without suspending the school's regular program of curricula for a student who scores below proficiency on a prior administration of the statewide assessment, - 3) Providing individualized instruction in the content knowledge and skills assessed, without suspending the schools' regular curricula, for a student who scores below proficiency on a prior administration of the statewide assessment or a student who, through a district approved diagnostic assessment is identified as having a deficiency in the content knowledge and skills assessed,
+A regular program of curricula shall not be suspended for purposes of administering practice tests or engaging in other test-preparation activities for statewide assessment; however, a school may engage in the following test-preparation activities for a statewide assessment (F.S.
+1008.22(3)(g)): - Distributing to student sample test books and answer keys published by the Florida Department of Education, - Providing individualized instruction in test-taking strategies, without suspending the school's regular program of curricula, for a student who scores below proficiency on a prior administration of the statewide assessment, - iii.
+Providing individualized instruction in the content knowledge and skills assessed, without suspending the school's regular curricula, for a student who scores below proficiency on a prior administration of the statewide assessment or a